Not so far away from the Levi Coffin House in Fountain City, Indiana you’ll find Willow Grove Cemetery.

 In case you don’t remember, the Levi Coffin House has been dubbed the “grand central station of Indiana” for its efforts at helping escaped slaves make their way North to freedom.

 It’s been said that 2,000 people made their way to freedom, stopping briefly at the Levi Coffin House before continuing on in their rush to safety.
+Of course, we will never know the exact numbers as no one wanted to get caught with the names–but think of all the people that passed through those doors.

 William “Billy” Bush was one of those people.

-The Story of William Bush
+The Story of William Bush, Slave

 He traveled to the Levi Coffin House in a box.
 Word of mouth is that he left Cincinnati.
 Who knows how many hours of nervous waiting and discomfort were behind him by the time he reached Levi and Catharine Coffin in the early days of Wayne County.
 In wooden shoes.

 Whether he took the last name of “Bush” due to his appearance when he finally got out of that box upon his arrival or after seeing Levi Coffin, it’s unknown.
+Both stories seem equally plausible.

 At the Levi Coffin House, you can see his wooden shoes (thought to be from a background in blacksmithing) and a few other items on display.
 At this Indiana cemetery, you can see his gravesite and the graves of his descendants!

-What’s interesting here is that unlike cemeteries of the time, the Quaker cemetery of Willow Grove did not separate races.
+What’s interesting here is that unlike other cemeteries of the time, the Quaker cemetery of Willow Grove did not separate races.

 Just don’t forget to tell ’em that little Indiana sent you!

-William Bush at Willow Grove Cemetery in Fountain City, Indiana
+William Bush Headstone at Willow Grove Cemetery

 View Larger Map